ts1/BLEUnlock/README.md

 Delay to Lock | Duration of time before it locks the Mac when it detects that the BLE device is away.
 If the BLE device comes closer within that time, no lock will occur.
 No-Signal Timeout | Time between last signal reception and locking.
 If you experience frequent "Signal is lost" locking, increase this value.
 Wake on Proximity | Wakes up the display from sleep when the BLE device approaches while locking.
+Wake without Unlocking | BLEUnlock will not unlock the Mac when the display wakes up from sleep, whether automatically via "Wake on Proximity" or manually.
+This allows for compatibility with the macOS built-in unlock with Apple Watch feature (which can operate immediately after BLEUnlock wakes the screen), or if you just prefer the lock screen to appear more quickly but don't want it to auto-unlock.
 Pause "Now Playing" while Locked | On lock/unlock, BLEUnlock pauses/unpauses playback of music or video (including Apple Music, QuickTime Player and Spotify) that is controlled by *Now Playing* widget or the ⏯ key on the keyboard.
 Use Screensaver to Lock | If this option is set, BLEUnlock launches screensaver instead of locking.
 For this option to work properly, you need to set *Require password **immediately** after sleep or screen saver begins* option in *Security & Privacy* preference pane.
 Set Password... | If you changed your login password, use this.